benzookapi/shopify-barebone-app-sample/README.md

 `you can install to development stores from the app settings in partner dashbard.`

-# Map your webhook paths with GDRP webhooks
+# Map your webhook paths with GDPR webhooks
 https://shopify.dev/apps/webhooks/configuration/mandatory-webhooks

 ```